nicriv831/NFL-Injury-Risk/README.md

     c.
 None of the data is missing at random, every player has a birthday

     d.
 There are many plauyers with a cut status in the rosters.
 Need to look at these players to see if they've had meaningful action in a game.
 Might be able to drop these players and eliminate missing bdays

+6. Functionalize some of the hand tasks I did with adding birthdays or draft years